kubewarden/docs/docs/security/threat-model.md

 Failing closed means that if, for any reason, Kubewarden stops responding or crashes, the API server rejects the request by default.
-This is even if the request would be accepted by Kubewarden in normal situations.
+This is even if the request would normally be accepted by Kubewarden.

 ### Threat 2 - Attacker passes workloads which require complex processing causing timeouts